 How to Stretch a Canvas

-In the following video, Bob Nadon of Upper Canada Stretchers runs through the process and best practices for stretching cotton or linen canvas on a stretcher frame.
+How do you stretch a canvas?
+Watch as Bob Nadon of Upper Canada Stretchers shares tips and best practices for stretching cotton or linen canvas on a stretcher frame.
 Step-by-step instructions are also pictured below.

 1. On a flat surface, lay your assembled stretcher frame on the canvas.
 (See here for assistance on assembling a stretcher frame) Be sure to leave just enough canvas to stretch onto frame (around 4 inches on all sides).